taaam205/MaGIC_One_Parcel/README.md

 ## **License**

+MaGIC_One_Parcel is licensed under the MIT license.
 Do not you for commercial reasons.